About the Port's Greenhouse Gas Emissions Inventories

 Trends

-The Port of Seattle cut emissions from its own operations by 46 percent in 2021 over 2005 baseline.
-The Aviation Division became the first major operating division to meet the Port’s ambitious goal to reduce owned and controlled emissions by 50 percent by 2030.
+The Port of Seattle cut emissions from its own operations by 45 percent in 2022 over 2005 baseline.
+In 2021, The Aviation Division became the first major operating division to meet the Port’s ambitious goal to reduce owned and controlled emissions by 50 percent by 2030.
+However, in 2022, the Aviation Division fell slightly short of a 50% reduction - achieving 48% reduction from 2005 - due to challenges in forecasting natural gas use to purchase enough renewable natural gas to reach a 50% reduction.
 The massive reduction came almost entirely from the purchase of renewable natural gas produced from landfill waste.
+In 2022, the Maritime and Economic Development Divisions saw a 17% reduction in Scope 1%2 GHG emissions.

 Aviation Scope 1 and 2 Details